Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

-\paragraph{When $\widehat{\mathcal{L}}\setminus \mathcal{L}\notin S^*$ } When~$\widehat{\mathcal{L}}\setminus \mathcal{L}$ is either empty or consists of a single point that is not in~$S^*$.
-The mapping~$\Pi|_{\mathcal{L}}:\mathcal{L}\to B^*$ is a (orbifold) covering of~$B^*$ and thus $\mathcal{L}$ is covered by the (orbifold) universal covering of~$B^*$.
-Since~$\mathcal{L}$ is an entire curve, its universal covering is biholomorphic to~$\mathbf{C}$.
-Since the group of biholomorphisms of~$\mathbf{C}$ preserves (tautologically) an affine structure, this induces an affine structure in~$B^*$.
-We may find coordinates~$(z,w)\in \Delta\times \mathbf{P}^1$ around a regular fiber where the vector field has the form~$f(z,w)\indel{z}$, $f$ meromorphic in~$z$ and algebraic in~$w$, and where the coordinate~$z$ in the base is an affine one (with respect to the affine structure we just defined).
-Every leaf~$L$ is naturally endowed with two affine structure (with singularities), one induced by~$X$ and one by $\Pi|_L$.
-We may consider, as in~(\ref{affinedefect}), the difference of these two affine structures.
-It is~$-f_z/f\, dz$.
-It vanishes for all the values of~$w$ belonging to~$\mathcal{L}$, and thus vanishes identically: the fibration establishes an isomorphism of affine structures between the base and the one induced by the vector field on every leaf.
-Up to a finite cover~$\rho:\widehat{B}\to B$ of the base by a manifold~$\widehat{B}$, the affine structure on~$B$ is induced by a vector field~$V$.
-Let~$\widehat{\Pi}:\widehat{S}\to\widehat{B}$ the ruled surface obtained by pulling back~$\Pi$ along~$\rho$.
-It has a vector field~$\widehat{X}$ coming from the natural projection~$\widehat{S}\to S$.
-There is a meromorphic function~$h$ on~$\widehat{S}$ such that~$\Pi_*(h \widehat{X})=V$.
-Since the projection is an isomorphism of affine structures in restriction to a Zariski-dense leaf, $h$ is constant on a Zariski-dense leaf, and thus globally constant.
-The vector field~$\widetilde{X}$ projects to~$V$ via~$\widehat{\Pi}$.
-But this implies that~$\widehat{X}$ is holomorphic above a generic fiber of~$\widehat{\Pi}$.
-On its turn, this implies that~$X$ is holomorphic above a generic fiber of~$\Pi$, establishing the result in this case.
+If~$B^*$ is a torus, $\mathcal{F}$ has no singularities; it is a suspension, and falls within the scope of proposition~\ref{prop:susp}.
+We will thus suppose that~$B^*$ is either an elliptic orbifold or a parabolic one.
+In the neighborhood of a regular fiber, there are coordinates~$(z,w)$ for~$\Delta\times \mathbf{P}^1$ where~$X$ has the form~$f(z,w)\indel{z}$, with~$f$ meromorphic in~$z$ and algebraic in~$w$, and where the coordinate~$z$ in the base is an affine one (with respect to the affine structure we just defined).
+Every leaf~$L$ is naturally endowed with two affine structures with singularities, one induced by~$X$ and one by pulling back the one on~$B$ by~$\Pi|_L$.
+The difference~(\ref{affinedefect}) of these affine structures is~$-f_z/f\, dz$.
+It vanishes for all the values of~$w$ belonging to~$\mathcal{L}$, and thus vanishes identically: on each leaf, the fibration establishes an isomorphism of affine structures between the one obtained by pullback of the one on~$B$ and the one induced by~$X$.
+Up to a finite ramified cover~$\eta:B'\to B$, the affine structure on~$B'$ is induced by a vector field~$V$.
+Let~$\eta^*\Pi:S'\to B'$ be the ruled surface obtained by pulling back~$\Pi$ along~$\eta$; it has a vector field~$X'$ coming from the natural map~$S'\to S$.
+There is a meromorphic function~$h$ on~$S'$ such that~$\Pi_*(h X')=V$, which is constant along the leaves.
+In particular, it is constant on the Zariski-dense leaf~$\mathcal{L}$, and is thus constant.
+The vector field~$S'$ projects to~$V$ via~$\Pi'$.
+This implies that~$X'$ is holomorphic above a generic fiber of~$\Pi'$ which, on its turn, implies that~$X$ is holomorphic above a generic fiber of~$\Pi$, establishing the result in this case.